Skip to content

 LIIF Predevelopment Loan Spurs Rehab of Mary Alice Brown Apartments in Opa-locka, Florida

 LIIF has closed a $1 million predevelopment loan with Ten North Group to support their rehab of the Mary Alice Brown Apartments, a multifamily development comprising 216 units affordable to households earning between 30% and 60% Area Median Income (AMI).
-This apartment complex, located west of Miami in historically underserved Opa-locka, is named after a community…
+This apartment complex, located west of Miami in historically undercapitalized Opa-locka, is named after a community…

 LIIF Provides Catalytic Capital to Rehab Rangel Houses in New York City’s Washington Heights Neighborhood

-LIIF has closed two predevelopment loans totaling $2 million with Genesis Companies to support their rehab of Rangel Houses in the historically underserved Washington Heights neighborhood of Manhattan.
+LIIF has closed two predevelopment loans totaling $2 million with Genesis Companies to support their rehab of Rangel Houses in the historically undercapitalized Washington Heights neighborhood of Manhattan.
 The campus-style development, home to over 2,000 residents, was originally developed in 1951 and consists of eight buildings comprising 984 units.
 Genesis Companies, along with their partner…

 LaToya Kyle Joins in Ribbon-Cutting for The Front Porch on Auburn in Atlanta